ChunyuanLI/RAS/README.md

 ## Constrained Domain Sampling

-To show that RAS can draw samples when the support is bounded, we apply it to sample from the distributions with the support $[a,b]$.
+To show that RAS can draw samples when the support is bounded, we apply it to sample from the distributions with the support [a,b].

 ## Entropy Regularization